-If you want to install Phoenix OS on your PC that already has Windows or Linux installed on it, then you can follow these instructions:
+If you want to install Phoenix OS on your PC that already has Windows installed on it, then you can follow these instructions:

 Note: Make sure you have a bootable Windows installation disk (DVD or USB pen-drive) handy in case of GRUB messup.

 - Download Phoenix EXE installer from http://www.phoenixos.com/download_x86.
 Do not download ISO image.

 - Double-click on the downloaded Phoenix EXE installer file and click on the Install button in the window that offers to choose installation type.

 - You will have choose a partition, you can choose any partition from your hard disk drive.
 It should have enough free space for holding the data size that you will select later (4GB to 32 GB).
 Click Next to continue.

 - Choose a data size for Phoenix OS.
 You can choose 4GB, 8GB, 16GB and 32GB data size.
 Larger data size means you can install more apps, but will take longer to install.
 Click on the Install button to continue.

 - After the installation is finished, you will see a congratulations window in which you can click on the Reboot button to restart your PC.
 You can then choose Phoenix OS at the boot menu to enjoy Phoenix Android in your Windows PC.

 - Download Phoenix OS ISO file and create a bootable USB pen drive using Rufus.
 You can also burn it on a blank CD/DVD if you want.